Want to Get a Real Sak Yant Tattoo?

 This really depends on the location and fame of the Sak Yant Master.
 Generally however the price of a real Sak Yant from a Sak Yant Master is cheaper than a tattoo artist will ask.
 The Sak Yant process also involves the offering, respect, chanting of magical spells during the application and final blessing.
 These steps are not done by tattoo studios.

-Angelina Jolie’s Sak Yant Master now commands a higher fee than any tattoo studio will ask, but seldom does them himself anymore.
-Other less famous but still well known Sak Yant Masters will charge a price similar to the local tattoo parlor.
+Angelina Jolie’s Sak Yant Master now commands a higher fee than any tattoo studio will ask.
+Most other Sak Yant Masters will charge a price less or similar to the local tattoo parlor.
 In the North of Thailand in Chiang Mai you can obtain the Sak Yant for almost half the price of the local tattoo artists will request.

 6) You get to know what your Sak Yant means from a real Sak Yant Master

-Look at any Sak Yant forum or Facebook page of a Sak Yant Ajarn and you will see a great majority of the posts are people asking what their Sak Yant means.
+Look at any Sak Yant forum or Facebook page and you will see a great majority of the posts are people asking what their Sak Yant means.
 This can happen for many reasons including the person going to a Sak Yant Master who does not speak English without taking a translator.
 But more often than not it is because they got the tattoo from a tattoo shop who can not explain the meaning of the Sak Yant design.

 When you get a Sak Yant from a Sak Yant Master (so long as you can communicate with them) they will ask you why you want a Sak Yant, discuss the various design options and any modifications they will make.
 When you use a guide, translator or Sak Yant Service they will usually ensure that you understand the procedure and the meaning of your Sak Yant Tattoo.

-It is not disrespectful to get a Sak Yant Tattoo that is real and Authentic.
+It is not disrespectful to get a Sak Yant Tattoo that is real and Authentic from a Sak Yant Master.
 The Sak Yant Tattoo is a part of the long traditional Thai culture that involves 3 aspects,

 1) The Design